+All employers who accumulate \$100,000 or more in payroll taxes must make the deposit by the next banking day.
 New employers are subject to the monthly deposit rule during their first calendar year unless they accumulate payroll taxes of \$100,000 or more on any day during a deposit period.
-All employers who accumulate \$100,000 or more in payroll taxes must make the deposit by the next banking day.

 An employer who accumulated less than \$500 of payroll taxes for the entire year may make the payment with the annual tax return.
 However, a farm employer can no longer wait for payroll taxes to accumulate to \$500 and then make timely quarterly deposits.
 Most farmers with annual cash payrolls of \$2,000 to \$150,000 will be subject to the new monthly deposit rule.
 Many farm employers with annual cash payrolls exceeding \$150,000 will be subject to the new Wednesday/Friday deposit rules.
 The transition or grace period for converting to the new deposit rules was 1993.
-The IRS says the conversion to the new rules must be completed by 12/31/93.
 Each November the IRS will notify employers what their deposit status is for the coming calendar year.